Get the butter cow a rain check: Iowa State Fair canceled by COVID-19

 The fair is the biggest attraction in Iowa, typically drawing more than 1 million visitors who check out the butter cow, buy pork chops or countless other food typically skewered with a stick and stroll through 445 acres of barns, carnival attractions and even a campground.
 During election and caucus years, it is a key campaign stop.

-Officials in Minnesota, Wisconsin and Indiana also have cancelled their fairs, though state fairs are going ahead in some states, including Nebraska, South Dakota and Kansas.
+Officials in Minnesota, Wisconsin and Indiana also have canceled their fairs, though state fairs are going ahead in some states, including Nebraska, South Dakota and Kansas.

 Among the Iowans saddened by the board’s decision will be Sen. Chuck Grassley and his wife, Barbara, who have attended the fair every year since 1974.